-The Beyond Racial Equity Strategic Review launched in the summer of 2020 in support of the #ESOCWeekOfAction and Access: Student Disability Union’s Action Plan for Disability Justice.
+The Beyond Racial Equity Strategic Review launched in the summer of 2021 in support of the #ESOCWeekOfAction and Access: Student Disability Union’s Action Plan for Disability Justice.
 In addition to Emerson’s Community Equity Action Plan, the College recognized that we can benefit from the perspectives and recommendations from an external party with expertise analyzing equity in systems and structures.
 The outcome of the work with Beyond Racial Equity will be a report of findings and recommendations delivered to the College in late summer 2022.
 That report, recommendations, and findings is available in full and in summary.
 Our future advancements will be informed by this work as we continue to make progress toward our goal to infuse our values of equity, access, and social justice inclusion (EASJ) across the College.

 - June: Request for Proposals (RFP) released for external consultants to conduct a structural and systemic analysis of barriers that interfere with the ability of BIPOC students, students with disabilities, and students with other marginalized identities to feel a sense of belonging and thrive at Emerson.

 July: RFPs reviewed and narrowed to two competitive bids.

 August: RFP awarded to Beyond Racial Equity (BRE).

 September: BRE begins working with an Emerson Project Team that includes Ruthanne Madsen, Alayne Fiore, and Jae Williams.
 (Additional staff members Tony Pinder and Samantha Ivery are added in November.)

 - Gather comprehensive information from students, faculty, and staff about the equity experience at Emerson.